Do you want to enable customer tracking in WooCommerce?

 Do remember that enhanced eCommerce tracking will enable eCommerce reporting features for your WooCommerce store.
 However, it does not enable user tracking by default.

-Let’s take a look at how you can enable user ID tracking in Universal Analytics and Google Analytics 4.
+Let’s take a look at how you can enable user ID tracking in Google Analytics 4.

 Enabling Customer Tracking in Google Analytics 4